Where Wolf, There Castle...

 "You have one interesting group with you," she said.
 "Where are all of you going?"

 "What thieves?"
 I asked.
-I remember the time me and Bosco searched his house looking for a thief.
+I remember the time Bosco and me searched his house looking for a thief.
 He had heard thieves were real quiet when they robbed you.
-In the middle of the night, he was disturbed by how quiet his house was and ran out screaming, believing there must be a thief inside with him…
+So in the middle of the night, he was disturbed by how quiet his house was and ran out screaming…

-"I did find a thief in my house later that month," Karl said.
+"I did find a thief in my house with a sack, later that month," Karl said.

 "What did you do?" asked Gramps.